September 21, 2020 — In the news: Montreal Families (with link to newspaper article)

 You can't see it all.
 Much like a regular conference, make a plan as to which talks you want to attend, and which posters you really want to see.
 Take regular breaks to avoid Zoom fatigue.

-April 15, 2020 — Paper on parents' attitudes, concerns and beliefs about raising a bilingual infant: Now published (with link to paper)
+April 15, 2020 — Paper on parents' attitudes, concerns and beliefs about raising a bilingual infant: Now published (with link to paper and preprint)

 New paper alert: click here to read our newest paper about the beliefs, practices, and needs of parents living in Montreal, Quebec, who were raising their children bi/multilingually.